This article continues from Part I. Part II chronicles the decline of Huntley & Palmer.

 Nabisco, the American manufacturer of Shredded Wheat and Ritz crackers, acquired Associated Biscuits in 1982.
 Nabisco was interested in the Huntley & Palmer brand, as well as its worldwide distribution network, particularly in Singapore, Canada, France and Germany.

-The Huyton factory was closed in 1984 with the loss of 770 jobs, and production was relocated to Aintree, Liverpool.
+The five Associated Biscuits factories in Britain were operating at half to two thirds capacity, and the business became loss-making.
+The Huyton factory was closed with the loss of 770 jobs in 1984, and production was relocated to Aintree, Liverpool.

 Huntley & Palmer was positioned as the Associated Biscuits premium sweet biscuit brand.
-However by 1988 it counted for just five percent of company production by weight.
+However it accounted for just five percent of company production by weight by 1988.

 Nabisco did not successfully manage their British biscuit operations.
 Their market share in biscuits declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.